 - To obtain the Munzee app on your smart phone, you can scan my personal QR code and get some points too.
-If you don’t have a QR reader app on your phone, explore Munzee by visiting their website.
+If you don’t have a QR reader app on your phone, explore Munzee by visiting its website.

 - The name Munzee comes from the German word for coin, which is münze.
 The game is most popular in Germany and the United States.

 - While the game involves hiding QR codes in some areas, most deployments in Fort Worth seem to be clearly visible at shopping center, malls and other public locations on light poles, electrical boxes and similar infrastructure.
 You can place your own munzees in whatever locations you like from day one.

 - A premium membership for $30 a year opens up a few additional options for enhancing play, but most features are available for free.
 A small ad strip at the bottom of your smart phone screen helps Munzee pay for the game.
 You can buy credits and products from the company, but these aren’t necessary to enjoy the game, especially if your primary interest is in historical virtual munzees.